Mission & Outreach

-Grace & Holy Trinity church members can volunteer for service to the community through these activities and programs.
-To learn more, or to offer to help, call or click on the contact listed for each ministry on the right.
-The staff is always happy to talk with you.
+Grace & Holy Trinity Church members can volunteer for service to the community through these activities and programs.
+To learn more, or to offer to help, please contact us!

 Our Red Door Ministries

-These ministries include our Friday Soup Kitchen, a clothes closet (open on Fridays), service of prayers and healing on Friday at 12:30 p.m. (open to all), and our prescription assistance program.
-For information on any of these please contact the Rev. Kimberly Reinholz.
+These ministries include our Friday meal, a clothes closet (open on Fridays), service of prayers and healing on Friday at noon (open to all).

 Grants and 1618 Fund